Being a Novelist Isn’t a Job, It’s a Lifestyle

 Brady’s statement really resonated with me because about a year ago, I came to a similar conclusion about being a novelist.
 I realized that in order to become the best novelist I was capable of becoming, I had to make everything else in my life subservient to, and in service of, my writing.

 The summer before, in June 2016, during a 3-week sojourn in the Green Mountains of Vermont, I had already decided that, at age 46, I had to be a miser with my time; I now only had time for essentials.
 But last February I extended and refined this thinking to include other aspects of my life, particularly my nutrition and fitness.
-I began a strict vegetarian (some fish), no-sugar, no-alcohol nutrition plan, and a fitness regimen that including swimming, strength training, cardio, mountain climbing and cross-country skiing.
+I began a strict vegetarian (some fish), no-sugar, no-alcohol nutrition plan, and a fitness regimen that included swimming, strength training, cardio, mountain climbing and cross-country skiing.
 And for the entire year (save my vacation in December), I was religious about this program.

 But when I heard Tom Brady’s statement about how being a quarterback is a lifestyle, and then when I saw him win his 8th AFC Championship last Sunday, I knew that I now want to apply my own version of Brady’s TB12 lifestyle method to my life as a novelist, where everything in my life will be in service to my writing.
 Put another way, anything that will hinder my becoming the best novelist I can be will be curtailed or outright eliminated from my life.
 Following are the 5 key areas in which I am making changes: